-If you’re picking up a rental car on the Las Vegas strip or at McCarran airport, take highway 93 south from Las Vegas to Interstate 40 east to Arizona Highway 64 north.
+If you’re picking up a rental car on the Las Vegas strip or at Harry Reid International Airport, take highway 93 south from Las Vegas to Interstate 40 east to Arizona Highway 64 north.
 When you arrive at the South Rim of the Grand Canyon, head to the visitor center at the Grand Canyon Village to get oriented.
 From the village, you can get on the Bright Angel Trail.
 Be forewarned that it’s about nine miles to the bottom of the canyon so the experience isn’t for everyone.

 Zion National Park

 Hop on Interstate 15 North just west of the airport, and follow it all the way across the Utah border before taking exit 16 for Utah Highway 9, which will lead you to the southern entrance of the park.
 Stay on that road, or Zion-Mount Carmel Highway, for stunning views of the entire valley as you make your way east.
 Or, make your way to one of the shuttle stops for the Zion Canyon Scenic Drive and enjoy a stres-free view of the park as you wind your way through canyons and cliffs.
 You’ll find observation spots and entrances to hiking trails along either route.
 If you can stay a day or two, opt for popular (but strenuous) hikes like The Narrows, Angels’ Landing, or Emerald Pools.